express-in-code-game/excode-design/design/design.md

 - ignite
   - run kafka
+    1 the core of the system via repl interface
+    2 http interface
+    3 ui components
+    4 game ui
+    5 iterate
   - seq of users/sessions, invite to a game
   - a tab per player
   - empty squared board, players move a circle, end turn